 Pinotage was on everyone’s lips in South Africa and found international success after apartheid ended in the 1990s.
-Despite the grape’s success, only 7% of South Africa’s vineyards are planted with Pinotage, with a total area of 7,000 hectares.
+Despite the grape’s success, only about 14.4% of South Africa’s vineyards are planted with Pinotage, with a total area about 8,000 hectares.
 However, the winemakers who cultivate it do it expertly.
 Pinotage wines range from deep and complex to fruity-spicy, depending on whether they have aged in oak.

 Pinotage: From Cape Blend and the Rest of the World